 |Dr. Robert J. Dranoff|

-Dr. Robert J. Dranoff, was named the fifth Commissioner of the East Coast Conference (ECC) April 30, 2008 and commenced duties June 15, 2008.
+Dr. Robert J. Dranoff, was named the fifth Commissioner of the East Coast Conference in June, 2008.

 "The opportunity to return to a conference with which I am very familiar makes this a great fit," noted Dranoff upon his appointment.
 "Being part of the ECC is not only about providing championship opportunities, it's also about creating and building community service and helping the student-athletes truly enjoy their collegiate experience."